Humanities and Catholic Studies Courses

 James Keating (Theology and Humanities)

-3 Credits, CRN 2257, T 4:00-6:30
+3 Credits, CRN 2257, T 4:00-6:30 (day/time adjustable depending on student schedules)

 Prerequisites: HUM 175, HUM 325 or HUM 326; open to seniors only, or with special permission of the Director of the Humanities Program.
 Satisfies the Writing II Proficiency of the Core Curriculum.